KeirSimmons/mountain-car-tiled/README.md

 AIST ML Team

-Provided code based on RL presentation (formulation of algorithms leading up to a true online TD(lambda) method using coarse coding as a function approximator to the OpenAI MountainCar environment).
+Provided code based on an RL presentation I gave at AIST on RL.
+The provided code is a fully working formulation of a true online TD(lambda) method using coarse coding as a function approximator to the OpenAI MountainCar environment (i.e. no ANNs).

 You'll need to install the following modules: